 No. This is what success looks like for us – others copying our work in part or as a whole.
 Open source is a basic ColaLife principle.
 The best people to implement the concept are those who have the long term responsibility for public health in any given country (the Ministry of Health, NGOs) partnering with those who can facilitate the distribution chain (eg bottlers, distributors) and also pharmaceutical companies.

-A carefully designed and fully evaluated trial is the best way to test the concept rigorously and make sure that the findings are accepted.
+A carefully designed and fully evaluated trial is the best way to test the concept rigorously and make sure that findings are accepted.
 That’s why the first trial (called COTZ – ColaLife Operational Trial in Zambia) involved UNICEF, managing the monitoring and evaluation, and Universities, like Johns Hopkins USA.
 A summary of the original trial plan for Zambia is here.
 A summary of the results are here.
 There is a published doctoral thesis, written by our Public Health advisor, and our work has been featured in global publications.

-7. Where is the money coming from for the AidPod/Kit Yamoyo?
+7. Where does the money coming from, for the AidPod/Kit Yamoyo?

-One purpose of the COTZ trial was to get a clearer idea of costings, and how different business models might work within the value chain (eg affordable pricing, acceptable profit margins, ‘reverse engineering’ an acceptable consumer price into a viable ex-factory price, etc).
-The COTZ funds covered development of the packaging, with the contents coming from a mix of sponsorship and procurement.
+One purpose of the original COTZ trial was to get a clear idea of costings, and how different business models work within the value chain (eg affordable pricing, acceptable profit margins, ‘reverse engineering’ an acceptable consumer price into a viable ex-factory price, etc).
+The COTZ funds covered development of the trial packaging, with the contents of the packs coming from a mix of sponsorship and procurement.

-8. What is the best distribution model for this idea?
-Why isn’t the kit just given away free?
+8. Why isn’t the kit just given away free?

 9. Can the model be made to be sustainable – ie self-funding?